 Being a freelance graphic designer is not just about creating quality designs — you also need to take care of the business side of things, such as accounting, time tracking and communication.
 Such tasks will require a lot of your attention, but they are necessary to keep your business running as smoothly as possible.
 Fortunately, there are many online tools for business to help you simplify and streamline these tasks.
 Some of the recommendations below are based on my own experience, and I have gathered information on others so you can have an overview on the more popular choices.

 Harvest also has a plan that’s great for freelancers, with a 30-day trial available.
-For $12 a month, you get access to unlimited clients, projects and invoicing, along with many other features.
+For $12 a month you get access to unlimited clients, projects and invoicing, along with many other features.
 Creating invoices in Harvest is straightforward, saving you time and effort.

 Wave also allows you to send invoices to unlimited clients, though it charges a small processing fee for credit card payments.

 Sending invoices is free, but there is a transaction fee per paid invoice.
-Clients don’t need a PayPal account, and can make payments through credit card.
+Clients don’t need a PayPal account and can make payments through credit card.

 Unfortunately, features such as task labels and automatic backup aren’t part of the free version, though you can consider upgrading for less than $2.50 a month.